 Why use Copilot in the workplace?

 Even with its concerns, AI presents new opportunities and efficiencies when combined with the workplace.
-Jason Monroe, Director of Solution Consulting at Bit-Wizards, is optimistic that Copilot poses the opportunity to change jobs and businesses for the better regarding productivity and creativity.
+Jason Monroe, Solution Consultant at Bit-Wizards, is optimistic that Copilot poses the opportunity to change jobs and businesses for the better regarding productivity and creativity.

 “AI will hopefully change how we communicate and do business,” Monroe says.
 “Who knows, we may even be able to escape the dreaded email jail.”